-The Northwestern University Interdisciplinary Symposium, entitled Global Health Then and Now: Equality, Development and Globalization, will feature engaging, passionate experts speaking about a variety of global health-related topics, including history, innovation, corporate responsibility, policy, and more.
+The Northwestern University Interdisciplinary Symposium, entitled Global Health Then and Now: Equality, Development and Globalization, will feature engaging, passionate experts speaking about a variety of global health-related topics, including history, innovation, corporate responsibility and policy.

 Jeffrey D. Sachs will be our event's keynote speaker.
 His address will also be a part of the annual Northwestern University Feinberg School of Medicine Hollister Lecture Series.
 This series is sponsored by Feinberg and the Instititue for Public Health and Medicine (IPHAM) and is named in honor of John Hamilcar Hollister (1824-1911), AM, MD, one of the cofounders of Northwestern's medical school.